Basketball Motion OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook... lots of great basketball stuff. Come on - join today.

 3. You get the ball and are double-teamed: Pass the ball back outside, often to where the double team came from.
 Going "inside-out" is a good way to get wide open three-point shots.

-3. If the ball-side post defender is 1/2 or 3/4 defending him with a hand in front: the ball-side post should set a screen for the weak-side post, who comes to the ball for the pass and lay-up (Diagram F).
-Note that if the low post defenders switch on this screen, then the low post cutter should move out to the ball-side short corner (or high-post), and the screener should seal off his defender and come back to the ball for the lay-up. (see Diagram G).
+3. If the ball-side post defender is 1/2 or 3/4 defending him with a hand in front: the ball-side post should set a screen for the weak-side post, who comes to the ball for the pass and lay-up.
+Note that if the low post defenders switch on this screen, then the low post cutter should move out to the ball-side short corner (or high-post), and the screener should seal off his defender and come back to the ball for the lay-up.

 Also, be sure to see this page on some Hi-Lo options that your post players can run.

-Become a Premium Member now and get immediate access to everything at the Coach's Clipboard... all of the complete articles, an enhanced video clips section, a mobile-ready section for smartphones, pdf files, expandable animations, a youth basketball section, members-only forum, member uploads, a free Playbook & Animations download, discounts... more details.
-Get access right NOW... no waiting, nothing to ship, perfect for non-USA (and USA) buyers.
+Become a Premium Member now and get immediate access to everything at the Coach's Clipboard... mobile-ready with all of the complete articles, video clips, pdf files, expandable animations, a youth basketball section, a free Playbook download... more details.
+Get access right NOW... no waiting, nothing to ship.

-This is the complete collection of all Coach's Clipboard files on CD.
-This unique basketball CD was designed for youth through high school level coaches, and cannot be found in stores.
-The CD includes the Basketball Playbook and Animated Diagrams, with all of the plays, drills, offenses, defenses, video clips (in a widely-compatible Flash format), and more.
+This is the complete collection of all Coach's Clipboard files in a download.
+This unique basketball program was designed for youth through high school level coaches, and cannot be found in stores.
+It includes the Basketball Playbook and Animated Diagrams, all of the video clips, pdf files, and more.
 Free downloadable upgrades for one year!
 More information, contents...

 Bob Knight: Advanced Tactics & Techniques for Man-to-Man Offense

-with Bob Knight, former head coach at Texas Tech and Indiana University; Over 900 career wins, 3X National Championship Coach, Five Final 4 appearances; 4X National Coach of the Year; 1984 US Men's Olympic Coach (Gold Medal)
+with Bob Knight, former head coach at Texas Tech and Indiana University; 4X National Coach of the Year

 3-Out 2-In High/Low Motion Offense